 You’ll find plenty of things to do in Brattleboro VT, a small town bursting at the seams with activity.
-Between its bustling downtown, thriving arts scene, local food, and outdoor recreation you may not know where to begin.
+Between its bustling downtown, thriving arts scene, local food, and outdoor recreation, you may need help knowing where to begin.

-Bordering New Hampshire to its east and mere miles away from Massachusetts to its south, Brattleboro Vermont is a small town that’s often overlooked by more cosmopolitan Burlington, and ski towns like Stowe.
-But for a town of just over 11,000 people, Brattleboro has an enormous number of things to do year-round.
+Bordering New Hampshire to its east and mere miles away from Massachusetts to its south, Brattleboro, Vermont, is often overlooked for more cosmopolitan Burlington and ski towns like Stowe.
+But for a community of just over 11,000 people, Brattleboro has an impressive number of things to do year-round.

-Downtown Brattleboro is where you’ll find much of the action, including museums, a theater, and a variety of independent stores and art galleries.
-It’s here where you’ll also find the town’s plethora of Vermont-made foods showcased in its co-op and restaurants.
-And downtown is also the place where the Amtrack train pulls into the station.
+Downtown Brattleboro is where you’ll find much of the action, including museums, a theater, and various independent stores and art galleries.
+Here, you’ll also find the town’s plethora of Vermont-made foods showcased in its co-op and restaurants.
+And downtown is also where the Amtrack train pulls into the station.

-Just a few miles outside of town is where other arts venues and outdoor recreation occur such as canoeing, kayaking, hiking, and camping.
-You’ll also find the town’s world-famous ski jump out here as well as a unique farm that welcomes visitors and hikers alike.
+Just a few miles outside of town, other arts venues and outdoor recreation occur, such as canoeing, kayaking, hiking, and camping.
+You’ll also find the town’s world-famous ski jump out here and a unique farm that welcomes visitors and hikers alike.

-16 of the Best Things to do In Brattleboro VT
+15 of the Best Things to Do In Brattleboro VT

-Whether you’re just passing through for the day or staying overnight, here are 16 of the best ways to spend your time in Brattleboro.
+Whether you’re just passing through for the day or staying overnight, here are the 15 best ways to spend your time in Brattleboro.

 Wander through downtown Brattleboro

-In addition to the Co-op, there’s also Everyone’s Books which carries a range of titles and hosts frequent author events.
-There’s also Vermont Artisan Designs that features handcrafted items including pottery, jewelry, and furniture.
-And don’t forget the beloved Sam’s Outdoor Outfitters, a family-run outdoor store that’s been in Brattleboro since 1932.
+In addition to the ever-popular Co-op (see below), there’s also Everyone’s Books, which carries a range of titles and hosts frequent author events.
+Vermont Artisan Designs also features handcrafted items, including pottery, jewelry, and furniture.

-If your wander extends into lunchtime, be sure to check out the Vermont Country Deli where you’ll find the typical deli fare as well as Vermont-made cheeses, jams, and, of course, maple syrups.
+If your wander extends into lunchtime, check out the Vermont Country Deli, where you’ll find the typical deli fare and Vermont-made cheeses, jams, and, of course, maple syrups.

 Visit the Brattleboro Museum & Art Center